sroeschus/sroeschus.github.io/content/posts/kernel-debugging-with-qemu/index.md

 ## Linux kernel debug commands
 If the vmlinux-gdb.py script has been successfully loaded with the kernel.gdb script, additional gdb commands and functions get defined.
-The list of additional commands can be queried with the following
+The list of additional commands can be queried with the `apropos`
 command:
 ```gdb
 apropos lx